Child Support FAQs

 In general, if circumstances change you might consider exploring options for modification.
 But it’s important to know that just because you request a modification doesn’t mean the amount you owe will decrease.
 In fact, there are plenty of circumstances where your payment will increase!

-One reason why some people might consider requesting a modification is if you make less money than you did previously.
+One reason why you might consider requesting a modification is if you make less money than you did previously.
 PPS or PRS may file a modification in the courts at any time so long as the change in income is 20% or greater.

 Keep in mind: Child support never changes automatically.
 If the circumstances of either parent or their child(ren) change in a way that might affect child support, you’ll need to seek a change through a court order.